 A Scottish woman will most likely sort her laundry a little more carefully after she accidentally tossed her cat in the washing machine.
-Emma Lothian tells "The Scotsman" Tinker, her family's ten-week-old tortoiseshell, was apparently sleeping in the laundry basket with a pile of dirty clothes, and wound up going through the hot-water wash cycle before she was discovered.
-Lothian says she first noticed something was wrong when Tinker wasn't running around her legs as she did her usual chores, and eventually heard a noise coming from the washing machine.
+The woman told "The Scotsman" Tinker, her family's tortoiseshell was apparently sleeping in the laundry basket with a pile of dirty clothes and wound up going through the hot-water wash cycle before she was discovered.
+Lothian says she first noticed something was wrong when Tinker wasn't running around her legs as she did her usual chores and eventually heard a noise coming from the washing machine.
 Lothian saw Tinker stuck on top of the clothes and pried open the door to get her out.
-She immediately wrapped the cat in a towel and brought her to the vet, and says it didn't look like Tinker would make it.
-Vet John Buxton, who says he's never seen a case like this, put the cat in a heated oxygen chamber, and she eventually made a full recovery.
+She immediately wrapped the cat in a towel and brought her to the vet, who said it didn't look like Tinker would make it.
+The vet said he had never seen a case like this and put the cat in a heated oxygen chamber where she eventually made a full recovery.

 Firefighters Rescued Pig